RsyncProject/rsync/INSTALL.md

 ## zstd

-The [zstd library][2] compression algorithm that uses a lot less CPU than the default zlib algorithm at the same compression level.
+The [zstd library][2] compression algorithm that uses less CPU than the default zlib algorithm at the same compression level.
 Note that you need at least version 1.4, so you might need to skip the zstd compression if you can only install a 1.3 release.
 Installing this development library